ncstate-sat/popover/README.md

 </sat-popover>
 ```

-By default, whenever the button is clicked, the `<app-contact-overview>` popover will appear over
+By default, whenever the button is clicked, the `<app-contact-overview>` popover will appear
-the button.
+centered over the button.
 If you instead want the popover to appear below the anchor:

 ```html
 <sat-popover #contactPopover yPosition="below" [overlapAnchor]="false">